 Before the start of the semester, Navitas at UNH offers an orientation program to help you prepare for the semester.
 At orientation you will learn all you need to know about life at UNH.
-You will tour the campus, meet the staff of the Office of International Students and Scholars, set up a U.S. bank account and prepare to start the semester.
+You will tour the campus, meet the Navitas staff, set up a U.S. bank account and prepare to start the semester.
 If you would like to arrive in Durham prior to the start of orientation, you will need to make arrangements for where to stay prior to moving into the dorm.
-The Sheraton Portsmouth Harborside Hotel (http://www.sheratonportsmouth.com) and the Residence Inn Portsmouth Downtown/Waterfront (http://www.marriott.com) both offer convenient accommodations close to campus.
+The Holiday Inn Express: Durham (UNH) (holidayinn.com) offers convenient accommodations close to campus.
 If you plan on traveling within the United States before the start of classes, plan on arriving into the U.S. early and arriving in Durham on time for orientation.
 Legal Documents to have in your possession: You may be asked to present all the following at the Port of Entry, so have them easily accessible in your carry-on along with your Airline Tickets:

 The Official at the Port of Entry will write "F-1" and "D/S" according to your visa type.
 Make sure they do this correctly before walking away.
 If they did not, politely ask them to do so.
 Sometimes Customs and Border Protection agents may not appear friendly.
 Do not be nervous, calmly present the documents that the agents requests and answer any questions they ask you.

 We provide transportation from Boston Logan International Airport to UNH residence halls.
-To request pick up upon arrival to Boston Logan International Airport, please contact us at admissionsUNH@navitas.com at least 10 days before arrival.
+To request pick up upon arrival to Boston Logan International Airport, please complete the Arrival Confirmation Form at www.unh.navitas.com/arrival-confirmation at least 10 days before arrival.